 Tyler Zey, content and marketing manager at easyagentpro.com added: When it comes to choosing the perfect real estate brokerage for you, the first step is deciding what you want and need out of the company.

 There are a couple things agents should consider when deciding on which broker to work with to ensure they’re making the best choice for both their personal business style and long-term career.

 First of all, you need to determine your goals and what you’ll need to accomplish them.

-If a brokerage offers few resources to agents, they will probably take less of a commision split.
+If a brokerage offers few resources to agents, they will probably take less of a commission split.
 However, if you just got your license and are ready to start your career, you might need access to a few things.